What led police to release photos of suspected Wilson Parking card skimmer

 While it is not a common form of fraud in this country (most scams occur online), the method is on the rise using equipment imported from overseas.

-Netsafe figures show there were 119 reports of "misuse of financial identity" relating to credit and debit cards, of which card skimming falls under, between July 2019 and June 2020.
+Netsafe figures show there were 119 reports of "misuse of financial identity" relating to bank cards, of which card skimming falls under, between July 2019 and June 2020.

 Netsafe chief executive Martin Crocket said card skimming devices were discreet and could easily be attached to ATMs and merchant terminals, but this type of scam was not common, so many Kiwis were not aware of the risk.